blendin/writeups/2016/tinypad/readme.md

 Now we allocated `D`, overflowing the freed chunk `b2` with arbitrary values.
 ![](caps/init_overflow.png)

 Overflow this with the address of our fake free chunk we created in the **Setup** part of this document, just above the pointers in the **tinypad** array.
-A few things to note here, the fake fastbin needs to have the same size as the fastbin it is in.
+A few things to note here, to pass the integrity checks in libc the fake fastbin needs to have the same size as the fastbin it is in.
 ![](caps/strategic_fastbin.png)

 Now we allocate two more notes that will have the size `0x50`, causing `malloc` to return the address in **tinypad**.